lincolnschick/ML4MC/docs/reports/requirement-29/readme.md

 - Training the AI agent using with the provided MineRL environment MineRLObtainIronPickaxe-v0 using reinforcement learning and/or behavioral cloning, and uploading a short report with the results, including the number of times the agent successfully mines iron with each model
        - [2EpochsIron.pth](https://github.com/lincolnschick/ML4MC/blob/main/docs/reports/requirement-29/2EpochIron.pth) : one successful test case, 4 iron_ore mined
        - [3EpochsIron.pth](https://github.com/lincolnschick/ML4MC/blob/main/docs/reports/requirement-29/3EpochIron.pth) : one successful test case, 2 iron_ore mined
+       - The report is included in the [readme](https://github.com/lincolnschick/ML4MC/tree/main/docs/reports/requirement-29#readme) below
 - This may optionally incorporate scripting/enhanced behavior, as to not repeat the training completed in previous requirements.
 This actually was not required, and the task was accomplished by Behavioral Cloning alone, which was impressive.
 - Uploading the code for the best model.
 This can be found at: [Iron_BC_Train.ipynb](https://github.com/lincolnschick/ML4MC/blob/main/docs/reports/requirement-29/Iron_BC_Train.ipynb)
 - Uploading a video of the agent running trained with the best model and successfully mining iron: